 - Budget Plan – Lowers bills during winter by spreading out heating bill balances over 12 months.
 Learn more here.

 - Bill Relief Program – Provides bill forgiveness for income-eligible customers struggling with payment and currently enrolled in National Fuel’s Statewide Low-Income Program (SLIP).
 Learn more here.

-- Statewide Low-Income Program (SLIP) – Provides monthly bill discounts on gas delivery charges and is based on the amount of current Home Energy Affordability Program (HEAP).
+- Statewide Low-Income Program (NYS Energy Affordability Program) – Provides monthly bill discounts on gas delivery charges and is based on the amount of current Home Energy Affordability Program (HEAP) grant received.
 Learn more here.

 - Home Energy Affordability Program (HEAP) – This federal grant program helps income-eligible Upstate New York residents (at below the state’s median income level) pay their energy bills.
 Learn more here.

 - Emergency HEAP – Part of HEAP, but for qualified households who’ve recently received a shutoff notice.
 Learn more here.